ViaVersion/ViaProxy/README.md

 - viabedrock.yml (ViaBedrock)

 ### Developer Plugin API
-ViaProxy has a plugin API which allows you to create plugins for ViaProxy.
+ViaProxy has a plugin API which allows you to extend and modify the behavior of ViaProxy.
-Documentation for the plugin API can be found [here](https://github.com/ViaVersionAddons/NoLocalConnections?tab=readme-ov-file#how-to-make-a-viaproxy-plugin).
+Documentation for the plugin API can be found [here](https://github.com/ViaVersion/ViaProxy/wiki/Creating-plugins).
-A list of plugins can be found [here](docs/PLUGINS.md).
+A list of plugins can be found [here](https://github.com/ViaVersion/ViaProxy/wiki/Plugins).

 ## Contributing
 Contributions in the form of pull requests are always welcome.